codingphun/aws-athena-query-federation/athena-udfs/README.md

 2. From the athena-udfs dir, run `mvn clean install`.
 3. From the athena-udfs dir, run  `../tools/publish.sh S3_BUCKET_NAME athena-udfs` to publish the connector to your private AWS Serverless Application Repository.
 The S3_BUCKET in the command is where a copy of the connector's code will be stored for Serverless Application Repository to retrieve it.
 This will allow users with permission to do so, the ability to deploy instances of the connector via 1-Click form.
 Then navigate to [Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo)
 4. Try using your UDF(s) in a query.
+5. If tests run too long during compilation - run `mvn clean install -DskipTests`
+6. Ensure to increment SemanticVersion in athena-udfs.yam file to update the application version in SAM repository.
+Also delete the cloudformation stack before deploying new version of SAM application.
 ## License

 This project is licensed under the Apache-2.0 License.